srmacpherson/The-Tea-Cozy---Project/README.md

 # The-Tea-Cozy---Project
-CodeCademy project to create a website following a designer brief using HTML and CSS.
+CodeCademy project to create a website following a designer brief/wireframe using HTML and CSS.